statisticalbiotechnology/dsbook/dsbook/statistics/testing.md

 ### Differential expression analysis

 The goal of the excercise is to determine which genes that are differentially expressed in so called tripple negative cancers as compared to other cancers.
-A breast cancer is triple negative when it does not express either [Progesterone receptors](https://en.wikipedia.org/wiki/Progesterone_receptor), [Estrogen receptors](https://en.wikipedia.org/wiki/Estrogen_receptor) or [Epidermal growth factor receptor 2](https://en.wikipedia.org/wiki/HER2/neu).
+A breast cancer is triple negative when the tumour cells lack both [Progesterone receptors](https://en.wikipedia.org/wiki/Progesterone_receptor) and [Estrogen receptors](https://en.wikipedia.org/wiki/Estrogen_receptor), and do not overexpress [HER2](https://en.wikipedia.org/wiki/HER2/neu), the human epidermal growth factor receptor 2.
 Such cancers are known to behave different than other cancers, and are not amendable to regular [hormonal theraphies](https://en.wikipedia.org/wiki/Hormonal_therapy_(oncology)).

 We first create a vector of booleans, that track which cancers that are tripple negative.
 This will be needed as an input for subsequent significance estimation.